2008 Honda Accord EX-L 3.5L V6 Timing Belt Tips:

 • The motor mount comes off in two parts.
 Support the engine for removal.
 The first part that bolts to the rubber biscuit will need removed right away.
 Wait to remove the second chunk, a big knob that goes over the water pump.
 It has 3 large bolts and covers the water pump.
 It cannot completely be removed until both cam covers are off, so if you want to save a little time wait until those covers are off.
 Be sure to install it after the timing belt goes on (since it covers the timing belt), but before the cam covers go back on.
 Having said that, once you have the water pump on (probably using the Mega Grey sealant), you need to be ready to do the tensioner, idler, and timing belt immediately thereafter.
 This is because the motor mount knob bolting is common to the water pump.
 You don't really want to have your sealant set up on you overnight without the only bolts going through the center of the water pump not being installed until the following day.

 • When you put the timing belt on for the first time, there is a good chance you will be off one tooth because the slack was in the wrong spot.
 Treat that as your learning experience for the rework-put a small chalk mark on a tooth on the belt and one on the offending camshaft pulley, and when you redo it you will know exactly which direction to move it.
 The marks must be lined up on the crank and the two cams exactly as the instructions show, or it will run rough or damage the engine.
-Rotate the engine clockwise through 2 revolutions and check it again.
+I rotated the engine clockwise through 2 revolutions and checked it again.

 • Disconnect the battery while performing all of the work.
 Support the vehicle and engine thoroughly.
 Wear eye protection and personal protective equipment.
 Keep animals away from antifreeze.
 Be safe.